-1.Administration including complaint management
+1. Administration including complaint management

-2. Finance and Accounts3.
-Student Admission and Support4.
-Examinations
+- 2. Finance and Accounts

+- 3. Student Admission and Support

+- 4. Examinations

-Response: A. All of the above File Description Document Screen shots of user interfaces of each module reflecting the name of the HEI View Document Institutional expenditure statements for the budget heads of e-governance implementation ERP Document View Document Annual e-governance report approved by the Governing Council/ Board of Management/ Syndicate Policy document on e-governance View Document Provide Links for any other relevant document to support the claim (if any) View Document
+File Description Document Screen shots of user interfaces of each module reflecting the name of the HEI View Document Institutional expenditure statements for the budget heads of e-governance implementation ERP Document View Document Annual e-governance report approved by the Governing Council/ Board of Management/ Syndicate Policy document on e-governance View Document Provide Links for any other relevant document to support the claim (if any) View Document